 This is the second SG Lab transverter that I’ve purchased.
 Ther first was Hristiyan LZ5HP’s 2400 MHz transverter which has worked flawlessly since day 1.
-Located in Sofia, Bulgaria, SG Lab makes all sorts of microwave and RF products for commerical applications therfore they’re well positioned to make amateur radio products.
+Located in Sofia, Bulgaria, SG Lab makes all sorts of microwave and RF products for commercial applications therefore they’re well-positioned to make amateur radio products.

 Stability is important as frequencies increases, therefore the ability to lock the transverter to an external 10MHz source is a great advantage.
 SG Lab transverters are well built and are stable, so in other words, you’ll most likely get away using the internal reference.

 The VK VHF UHF contest brings out many VK amateurs to test their gear and skills in making microwave contacts.
 VK3 has many active microwave operators and it’s not uncommon to have stations talking over each other on contest days.

 The summer 2020 VHF UHF contest saw microwave activity from VK3MY, VK3FS, VK4WIS, VK4GU, VK5NE, VK1KW, VK2AZ, VK2XAX and VK4OE.
 All of these stations were home stations.
 Portable stations included VK3ALB, VK5KK, VK5ZD, VK5OI, VK7TW, VK5ZT, VK5OQ, VK2SRC, VK5BWR, VK3ER, VK4IF, VK3KQ, VK7OTC, VK3FSK and VK3BEZ.
 As you can see, plenty of stations running 2.4GHz and up.